 We maintain a growing network of talented Libyan lawyers and activists, currently in excess of 70 individuals and organisations, who work on the ground across all regions in Libya.
 We also work closely with the Coalition of Libyan Human Rights Organisations (the Coalition), which we brought together in order to share knowledge and engage in joint international advocacy activities.
 Together we were the first Libyan civil society organisations to participate in Libya’s Universal Periodic Review at the UN Human Rights Council.

 We regularly work with national, regional and international stakeholders, including the International Criminal Court; the International Committee of the Red Cross; the Office of the United Nations High Commissioner for Human Rights; the United Nations Support Mission in Libya; REDRESS; Amnesty International; Article 19; Human Rights Watch; and the International Federation for Human Rights (FIDH).

-Our core values are independence and integrity.
-We conduct our projects and advocate our positions with independence from interference, which would otherwise prejudice our core values and our credibility.
+Our core values are independence and integrity and we strive for excellence in all areas of our work.
+We conduct our activities with compassion and understanding, seeing the survivors of human rights abuses that we work with as individuals, not causes.
+We advocate our positions with independence from interference which would otherwise prejudice our core values and our credibility.

-Through its work on transitional justice, impunity and human rights, constitutional and legal reform, governance and the rule of law and international advocacy, LFJL seeks to become a catalyst, during the transitional period and beyond, for the establishment of a state based on the rule of law and democracy.
+Through holistic programmes, which focus on transitional justice, legal reform, human rights education, strategic litigation and advocacy, LFJL seeks to become a catalyst, during the transitional period and beyond, for the establishment of a state based on the respect for human rights, the rule of law and democracy.